commandiron/single_web_page/README.md

 # single_web_page

-Create Single Web Page Layout with adaptive scrollable implementations in Flutter.
+Create Single Web Page Layout with easy and optimized scrolling options in Flutter.

 ## How it Looks
 What does the code in the [example](https://pub.dev/packages/single_web_page/example) look like;